Nordic bread culture: Today

 In the late 19th century, Danish bakers in the larger towns created the idea of freshly baked bread in the morning (morgenbrød) in various shapes and with a variety of seasonings, baked from wheat intended for the rising bourgeoisie.
 Since then, freshly baked bread has been produced in every Danish baker's shop together with all the other kinds of bread.
 This decentralised form of baking bread alongside the industrialised production of bread seems to be characteristic of the Danish bread sector.
 The quality of Danish bread declined in the latter part of the 20th century, but it has dramatically recovered during the past 20 years due to many factors: a growing interest in bread, criticism from gastronomes, the marketing of better quality flour, better baking entrepreneurship, top restaurants baking their own bread and, last but not least, inspiration from immigrants.
 Consumption has to a great extent switched from rye bread to wheat bread.

-21st century innovations

 New types of flour have played a pivotal role in the improvements in Danish bread.
 Aurion, a Danish organic company, has spearheaded these improvements by obtaining interesting types of grain from many sources, e.g. the Nordic Gene Bank and a few grain types found in an old farmhouse.
 This strategy has resulted in the marketing of organic flour made from emmer, einkorn, spelt, kamut, ølandshvede, durum and svedjerug.

-New bakers – The baker's traditional monopoly in delivering fresh baked bread has been challenged by petrol station outlets selling good quality bake-off bread.
+The baker's traditional monopoly in delivering fresh baked bread has been challenged by petrol station outlets selling good quality bake-off bread.